kattasaratchandra/seleniumTestFramework/README.md

       a. download driver manager dependency from maven repository
       b. use appropriate driver manager abstract class methods according to the browsers this returns the respective driver instance
-1. Have written test to demonstrate how the WebDriver manager works using the respective dependency
+2. Have written test to demonstrate how the WebDriver manager works using the respective dependency. some issue with webdriver manager so degraded the version to 3.6.0 and its working finr

+Tests
+1. written two naive tests, will optimise the tests step by step using pom, waits, data objects and other best practices. such that this will convert the naive tests to framework driven, scalable, readable and maintenance less tests.